Student Design Competition

 - Projects must be submitted with no student and/or program identification on the boards and in the required PDF file format.

-- Six projects from each undergraduate (three beginning and three advanced) and three additional projects from each graduate interior design program are eligible to be entered for regional jurying.
-The top two beginning undergraduate projects and top two advanced undergraduate projects from each region are finalists and will be juried for the final North American awards.
+- A total up to four projects will be accepted from each program.
+This may include three projects from undergraduate and one project from a graduate interior design program at each college or university are eligible to be entered for regional jurying.
+If there is no graduate program, then there may be three undergraduate projects submitted.
+The top three undergraduate projects from each region will be selected as finalists and will be juried for the final 2018-2019 Student Design Competition - Interior Design Educators Council North American awards.
 The top five graduate student entries (one from each region) will be juried for the final North American graduate award.

 - The IDEC member faculty sponsor will upload entries to the online submission portal.